Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     _Updated in v1.5.0: Documentation updated_

+`protein_forcefield`
+:   Define the force field to build Amber topology for protein

+    _Removed in v1.5.0: Use `forcefields` variable_

+`ligand_forcefield`
+:   Define the force field to build Amber topology for ligand (small molecule)

+    _Removed in v1.5.0: Use `forcefields` variable_

 `ions_parameters` (Default = 1)
 :   Define ions parameters to build the Amber topology (see [§3.6](https://ambermd.org/doc12/Amber21.pdf#section.3.6)).